Leaf Browser for ChromeOS

 While the new Leaf Browser Extension continues the basic functionality of Leaf Browser Alpha, there are some key differences:

-Chrome Integration: Unlike Leaf Browser Alpha, which was a standalone project, the new Leaf Browser for ChromeOS operates entirely within the Chrome environment as an extension.
-This makes it easier to install and use on ChromeOS but also means it lacks some of the independence of the original Alpha version.
+- Chrome Integration: Unlike Leaf Browser Alpha, which functioned as a standalone browser project, Leaf Browser for ChromeOS operates as a Chrome extension.
+This makes it easier to install and use, though it also means it relies more heavily on Chrome’s environment.

 Leaf Browser for ChromeOS stands as a continuation of the minimalist browsing experience introduced by Leaf Browser Alpha.
 While it operates as a Chrome extension rather than a standalone browser, it still delivers the simplicity, speed, and independence that users appreciated in the original project.
 ChromeOS users, in particular, benefit from Leaf Browser’s lightweight design, allowing them to manage browsing sessions more efficiently and keep their work organized without overwhelming the main Chrome interface.